ciscoheat/superforms-web/src/routes/crud/+page.md

 ## Start - Creating a test database

-When you have the code up and running, we need data storage for testing.
-Refer to the [Zod schema reference](https://zod.dev/?id=primitives) for help with building a schema.
+When you have the code up and running, we need a user schema, and a mock database for testing.
+We will use Zod as a validation library, but its schema can easily be converted to others.

 **src/lib/users.ts**